-2. i.tt time stops when the door is opened and the instrument immediately switches to Normal mode.
+2. i.tt time stops when the door is opened and the instrument immediately switches to Turbo mode.
 In the case shown, the door is always closed.

-When switched ON, the instrument starts in the same mode it was in when it was switched OFF (Normal or Eco) unless the temperature at switch-on is higher than $SPE + r \cdot Ed$ .
-In this case (see the previous figure) a Turbo cycle is automatically started.
-After the $r \cdot tC$ time has elapsed, the instrument automatically switches to Normal mode.
+When switched ON, the instrument starts in the same mode it was in when it was switched OFF (Normal or Eco) unless the temperature at switch-on is higher than SPE + r.Ed.
+In this case (see figure) a Turbo cycle is automatically started.
+After the r.tC time has elapsed, the instrument automatically switches to Normal mode.